M-J-Robbins/good-email-code/email-code/link-button.md

 # Link - button

-**Pedantic Semantic**
+**Pedantic Semantic:**
-Just a quick note to start with as I like to be a pedantic, this is not a button.
+Just a quick note to start with as I like to be a pedant, this is not a button.
 Here I've named it *Link - button* as this is a link that is styles like a button.
 Quite often in the email world we talk about buttons, when actually we mean links.
-In email it's rare to use a `<button>` but really that is the only thing we should call a button and a `<a>` is a link (or possible an anchor as that's that the a stands for).
+In email it's rare to use a `<button>` but really that is the only thing we should call a button and a `<a>` is a link (or possible an anchor as that's that the `<a>` stands for).
 For a designer this could be a button if they are only concerned with the look and not the function.

 ## The code